-Fig. 60 In the instrument panel display: power display with zones for low consumption operation (A) and for brake energy recuperation (B)
+Fig. 60 On the instrument panel: power display with zones for low consumption operation (a) and for brake energy recuperation (B).

-Fig. 61 On the instrument panel display: available power.
+able power.
 A: Indication displayed completely.
 B: Indication moved down.

 When the drive system is connected and while driving, information on the power used and on the available power is displayed in the instrument panel display.